 we are pleased to announce the 14th annual Martin Schwarzbach colloquium.
 We would like to warmly invite you to participate in this exciting meeting taking place on May, 28th.
 This year our colloquium focuses on recent advances in human evolution.
 We are especially pleased that Prof. Dr. Katerina Harvati (Eberhard-Karls-University of Tübingen, Germany) and Dr. Yohannes Haile-Selassie (Curator of Physical Anthropology, The Cleveland Museum of Natural History, US), two outstandig researchers, will present their latest research results to us this year.
-Furthermore, this year’s colloquium will be held online via Zoom due to corona restrictions.
-Please find a link to register and request an invitation link further below.

 Prof. Dr. Harvati is a paleoanthropologist specializing in Neanderthal evolution, modern human origins and the application of 3-D geometric morphometric and virtual anthropology methods to paleoanthropology.
 Her research was named one of the top 10 scientific discoveries of the year 2007 by TIME magazine for demonstrating the African origin of all modern humans.